sammo3182/regioncode/README.md

 Inspired by Vincent Arel-Bundock's well-known [`countrycode`](https://joss.theoj.org/papers/10.21105/joss.00848), `regioncode` is an indigenous version for China studies.

-The Chinese government gives unique geocodes for each county, city, and provincial-level administrative unit, a.k.a. the administrative division codes.
-These codes are consistently adjusted to matched the national and regional plans of development, taking the new centrally-administered municipality Chongqing (1997) and new state-level new area Xiong'an (2016) as examples.
+The Chinese government gives unique geocodes for each county, city (prefecture), and provincial-level administrative unit.
+The so-called "administrative division codes" were consistently adjusted to matched national and regional plans of development.
+Geocode adjustments disturb researchers when they merge data with different versions of geocodes or region names.
+Especially, when researchers render statistical data on Chinese map, different geocodes between map data and statistical data may cause mess-up data output or visualization.

-The software is developed to conquer the difficulties to match regional names and codes across years due to adjustments.
+The package is developed to conquer such difficulties to match regional data across years more conveniently and correctly.
-In the current version, `regioncode` enables seamlessly converting regions' formal names, common-used names, and division codes between each other from 1986 to 2019.
+In the current version, `regioncode` enables seamlessly converting formal names, common-used names, and division codes of Chinese prefecture regions(named '地级市' in Chinese) between each other and across thirty-four years from 1986 to 2019.

 To install: